doctrine/mongodb-odm/UPGRADE-1.3.md

  * The `dropDups` option on the `@Index` annotation was deprecated and will be dropped without replacement in 2.0.
 This functionality is no longer available.
+ * The `simple` option on the `@ReferenceOne` and `@ReferenceMany` annotations was deprecated and will be dropped in 2.0.
+Use `storeAs="id"` instead.
+ * The `@Distance` annotation was deprecated and will be dropped in 2.0.
+GeoNear queries will no longer be supported, use the aggregation pipeline instead.

 ### XML mappings